 Kapwing - is a free video and image editor.
 It is available online and allows log in with Google Account.
 You can upload and download to Drive, trim video, add words to pic, even stop motion.

 KeepVid - If you're getting into video creation, you may sometimes need an online video downloaded into a MP4 format to use within your production.
 KeepVid allows you to do this with only the URL of the video.
 Works with YouTube and 30 other sources.
-Another good one to save video to a format you want is PickVideo.
-I think it works better than KeepVid.

 Adobe Spark Video - Excellent to way to show student work through video.
 Example of student work above.
 Tutorial below.
 Originally made for iPad, but now available online.